ChopstickLeg/Personal-website/README.md

-This is the repo for my own personal website hosted by GitHub Pages The production build for the site can be found at https://www.hcarpenter.net
+This is the repo for my own personal website hosted by CloudFlare Pages The production build for the site can be found at https://www.hcarpenter.net